General Seven case study guidelines to aid your reflection and discussion.

 One day when they returned after an absence of a few weeks, Obi was not at the door with his usual warm welcome.
 The villagers told the missionaries that Obi had been ill for two weeks and was in great pain.
 Crystal and Brad were shocked to see Obi with a swollen jaw and a high fever.
 He was in obvious pain.
 Obi's wife, Swenge, told them that her husband was convinced that this sickness was going to kill him, and that he had resigned himself to death.

 A nurse, Ruth, had accompanied Crystal and Brad on this particular trip to the village.
 After examining Obi, Ruth diagnosed the problem as an abscessed tooth.
 She recommended strongly that Obi be taken to the coastal hospital.
-There, he could see a dentist and receive medical care.
+There, he could see a dentist and receive appropriate medical care.

 When Brad relayed the nurse's recommendation to Obi's family and reinforced it with his own, their reaction was negative.
-Obi's kin felt that if Obi was taken to the hospital (haus sik in pidgin English), he would surely die.
+Obi's relatives felt that if Obi was taken to the hospital (haus sik in pidgin English), he would surely die.
 Moreover, Obi had already announced that he was going to die, and they did not want that to happen away from the village.
 That would be bad for the village's reputation.
 For them, it was important for the mental well-being of everyone that a person be at home when he or she died.

 So, Obi remained at home where his condition continued to deteriorate.
 Brad persevered in trying to convince the family that hospitalization was necessary for Obi's survival.
 Finally, on a Friday afternoon, they had consented, and so Brad, Crystal, Swenge, and Obi quickly departed on the two-hour drive to the coast.